What Is a Wedding Party?

 Best Man: The best man is predominantly responsible for the social aspect of the groom’s wedding party.
 He is expected to:

 - Plan the bachelor party.

-- Help keep the groomsmen on time throughout the day.
+- Help keep the groomsmen on time throughout the big day.

 - Help out the groom and make sure he has everything he needs.

-- Assist with things like handing out programs or ushering before the ceremony.
+- Assist with things like handing out programs to wedding guests or ushering before the ceremony.

 - Serve as keeper of the wedding rings (including handing them over at the correct moment during the ceremony).

 - Give a speech during the reception.